avcoder/unit05-lesson01/slides.md

    - What questions might you ask to clarify problem?
    - What steps would you do to find that odd one out?
    - How many steps would you need to solve it?
-- "Big O" Notation: Big O is a way to categorize your algorithm's time or memory requirements based on input.
-It is meant to generalize growth of your algorithm.

 ---